ncatlab/nlab-content/pages/1/0/9/2/2901/content.md

 ### Tarski's axioms

-Tarski's theory EPG (Elementary Plane [Euclidean] Geometry) is a one-sorted theory in first-order logic with equality, with variables representing points.
+Tarski's [[theory]] EPG (Elementary Plane [Euclidean] Geometry) is a one-sorted theory in first-order logic with equality, with variables representing points.
 There are no constants or operations in the signature, and just two relations:

 * A ternary relation $B$ (betweenness), with $B(x, y, z)$ meaning $y$ is between $x$ and $z$ ($y$ is on the line segment between $x$ and $z$) -- we will write instead $B x y z$ to conserve space;

 * A 4-ary relation $C$ (congruence), with $C(x, y, z, w)$ meaning that a line segment $x y$ is congruent (of the same length) as $z w$.
 For readability, we write this as $x y \equiv z w$.

 The theory can be presented (in some sense very parsimoniously) by 10 axioms and one first-order axiom scheme.
 Axioms 8 and 9 constrain the dimension to $n = 2$ (Euclidean plane geometry), but there are analogues of 8 and 9 that constrain the dimension to any chosen number.
-Axiom 10 is an extremely disguised version of the Parallel Postulate, with a complicated history behind it.
+Axiom 10 is an extremely disguised version of the [[parallel postulate|Parallel Postulate]], with a complicated history behind it.
 The axiom scheme 11 plays the role of a Dedekind cut axiom expressed in first-order terms.

 1. $\vdash \; a b \equiv b a$,